alchemist123/octo-bloom/README.md

 > **"Is this element definitely NOT in the set, or might it be in the set?"**

 **Key Properties:**
-- ✅ **No false negatives**: If the filter says "no", the element is definitely not in the set
+-  **No false negatives**: If the filter says "no", the element is definitely not in the set
-- ❌ **Possible false positives**: If the filter says "yes", the element might be in the set
+- ❌**Possible false positives**: If the filter says "yes", the element might be in the set
-- 🎯 **Configurable trade-offs**: Memory usage vs. false positive probability
+-  **Configurable trade-offs**: Memory usage vs. false positive probability

 ### Double Hashing Implementation